addff/2503-ITT440/10% Individual Assignment/M3CS2554B/MUHAMMAD ALIFF LUQMAN BIN MOHD SABRI/README.md

 ## Introduction

 SciPy is a scientific computing library in Python, built on top of NumPy.
 While it’s not primarily an image processing library, its `scipy.ndimage` module provides powerful functions for image manipulation.
 It’s ideal for tasks like filtering, transforming, and basic analysis of images.
-SciPy's image processing capabilities are particularly well-suited for scientific and research-oriented tasks—especially in domains such as biology, medicine, astronomy, and engineering—where images are often analyzed not just visually but quantitatively.
+SciPy's image processing capabilities are particularly well-suited for scientific and research-oriented tasks—especially in domains such as biology, medicine, astronomy, and engineering where images are often analyzed not just visually but quantitatively.

 ## Objectives